 For decades, Americans were told things like cigarette smoke, DDT, Monsanto and other pesticides were safe, when we now know they’re linked to cancer and other health problems.
 So are we going to do it again — on a massive scale — with wireless without even properly studying human health impacts.
 (Or considering possibly safer ways of doing things?)

 Unfortunately, there’s a strong history of rushing new products and technologies to the public without adequately safety testing in the United States.
-Yes, I’ll be the first to tell you that wireless technology is making our lives simpler in many ways.
+Yes, wireless technology is making our lives simpler in many ways.
 (Hey, you’re probably using it to read this article and live a healthier life.)
 But we need to practice the precautionary principle when it comes to dealing with unknown 5G health effects.